Ethkoh/Notes/datacamp_sql.md

 ### common datatype for postgreSQL
 1. text : character strings of any length
 2. varchar [ (x) ] : a maximum of n characters
-3. char [ (x) ] : a  xed-length string of n characters
+3. char [ (x) ] : a fixed-length string of n characters
 4. boolean : can only take three states, e.g. TRUE , FALSE and NULL (unknown)
-5. date , time and timestamp : various formats for date and time calculations
+5. date , time and timestamp : various formats for date and time calculations. stored as YYYY-MM-DD
-6. numeric : arbitrary precision numbers, e.g. 3.1457
+6. numeric : arbitrary precision numbers, e.g. 3.1457.
+eg numeric(3,2) is with precision of 3 and scale of 2, meaning numbers with a total of three and two digits are allowed.
 7. integer : whole numbers in the range of -2147483648 and +2147483647
 8. bigint: for bigger number of integers
 9. serial: set incremental number